3D Printed Medical Devices: Innovations and Applications

 Medical Supplies During Crises

-In the post-COVID-19 rehabilitation process, 3D printing played a huge role.
+In the post-COVID-19 rehabilitation process, 3D printing played a considerable role.
 In this case, 3D printing enabled us to produce test swabs in a short amount of time.
 It is an example of how 3D printing technology can be used to respond quickly and efficiently in medical emergencies.

 Bioprinting Advances